Smartwatches could soon double their battery life, thanks to Qualcomm’s new chip

 Qualcomm's last major wearable chipset release was just over two years ago – in the form of the Snapdragon Wear 4100 platform – and like its predecessor, 2022's offering also comes in two flavors: the Snapdragon W5 Gen 1 and the W5 Plus Gen 1 (styled as 'W5+ Gen 1'), which have received a rebrand to complement the naming of the company's latest smartphone-centric chips; retracting the 'Wear' in 'Snapdragon Wear' down to simply 'W' and adding 'Gen 1' on the end.

 Beyond the name, the two models offer a similar gamut of benefits, made possible by the move to a much more refined 4nm process (down from 12nm on the 4100 line).
-While there are a number of other tweaks compared to its predecessor, building on this 30% smaller process offers the biggest improvement, creating a much more efficient chip which in turn means better battery life.
+Building on a 30% smaller process offers the biggest improvement, creating a much more efficient chip which, in turn, means better battery life.

+The new chip design also features dedicated low-power 'islands' for Audio, WiFi and GPS, and supports new low-power states, dubbed 'Deep Sleep' and 'Hibernate', that help push battery longevity even further.

+The 'Plus' also denotes an additional co-processor that shares the load with the main W5 chip with its own 'RTOS' to support a wearable's low-power functions.

 Compared to the Snapdragon Wear 4100+, Qualcomm claims that an equivalent Snapdragon W5+ Gen 1-powered smartwatch serves up double the battery life, twice the performance and higher fidelity experiences.